mlabecki/portfolio_analytics/README.md

 > - up to six custom selected moving average overlays on top of an existing graph
 > - up to three pairs of customized Bollinger band overlays on top of an existing graph
 > - up to three pairs of customized moving average envelope overlays on top of an existing graph
-> - price differential plot for two custom selected moving averages or price types with an optional signal line
+> - price oscillator plot for two custom selected moving averages or price types with an optional signal line

 **c.
 Analyze returns**
 > - summary of statistical properties of asset return distributions